AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/virtual-machines/build_your_own_lightweight_vm.md

 # Mapping in place: /vagrant/scripts/ ==> [currentfolder]/scripts
 ```

+Have a look at the folders and scripts in this repo, as they can be used for various purposes.
 Once finished with the above steps, go to [Build your own OpenJDK](../binaries/build_your_own_openjdk.md) to continue further with building OpenJDK.

 *Note:* the VM is about **377MB** so please download beforehand on a slow home broadband, zero to full build of OpenJDK 9 takes about an hour (using a *MacBookPro 2013 with 16GB and SSD*).